leesoli/happy-fridge/README.md

 # What is Happy Fridge?

-With Happy Fridge, you can do your part in helping to reduce the environmental impact that food waste has on our climate.
-Happy Fridge provides a solution to reducing food waste by offering over 5000 recipes to its users.
+With Happy Fridge, you can do your part to help reduce the environmental impact that food waste has on our climate.
+Happy Fridge provides a solution to reducing food waste by offering over 5,000 recipes to its users.
 Just enter the ingredients you have on hand and we'll do the rest!

 ## How to run locally
 ### Configuration
 To run Happy Fridge locally, fork and clone this repository to your own local directory.

 You will need to use the [Spoonacular API](https://spoonacular.com/food-api/console#Dashboard) to generate a private key.
-After signing, find the API key in your console and insert private key in config.js file.
+After signing up, find the API key in your console and insert private key in config.js file.

 ### Start the server
 To start the server, run: